ioos/bio_mobilization_workshop/_episodes/04-create-schema.md

 >
 {: .solution}

-The key thing about the extended measurement or fact extension is that it provides a way to include Unique Resource Identifiers (URIs).
-URIs mean that if you call the measurementType "abundance" but I call it "Abundance per square meter" and we both use the measurementTypeID "http://vocab.nerc.ac.uk/collection/P01/current/SDBIOL02/" then we know this is the same measurement type even if we didn't use the same free text words to describe it.
-Choosing the right URI can be difficult but you can read about finding codes [here](https://github.com/nvs-vocabs/P01).

-> ## Tip
-> You can search for `measurementType` that other OBIS data providers have used by using the [OBIS mof report](https://mof.obis.org/).
-BE CAREFUL though to make sure the
-> definition in the URI matches exactly your measurement type before you reuse it for your data.
-{: .callout}

 Over at the [IOOS Bio Data Guide repository](https://github.com/ioos/bio_data_guide) you can see [a script](https://github.com/ioos/bio_data_guide/blob/main/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md) that was used to take data in its original form and align it to Darwin Core Event Core with Extended Measurement or Fact.
 More information on how to organize data fields into Event and Measurement or Fact can be found in the [OBIS Manual](https://manual.obis.org/)
 <img width="555" alt="ProcessingScriptScreenshot" src="{{ page.root }}/fig/processing_script_screenshot.png">{: .image-with-shadow }